Stéphane Grappelli: Early years

 At the age of 15, Grappelli began busking full-time to support himself.
 His playing caught the attention of an elderly violinist, who invited him to accompany silent films in the pit orchestra at the Théâtre Gaumont.
 He played there for six hours daily over a two-year period.
 During orchestra breaks, he visited Le Boudon, a brasserie, where he would listen to songs from an American proto-jukebox.
 Here he was introduced to jazz.
 In 1928, Grappelli was a member of the orchestra at the Ambassador Hotel while bandleader Paul Whiteman and jazz violinist Joe Venuti were performing there.
 Jazz violinists were rare, and though Venuti played mainly commercial jazz themes and seldom improvised, Grappelli was struck by his bowing when he played "Dinah".
 As a result, Grappelli began developing a jazz-influenced style of violin music.

 Grappelli lived with Michel Warlop, a classically trained violinist.
 Warlop admired Grappelli's jazz-inspired playing, while Grappelli envied Warlop's income.
 After experimenting with the piano, Grappelli stopped playing the violin, choosing simplicity, a new sound, and paid performances over familiarity.
 He began playing piano in a big band led by a musician called Grégor.
 In 1929, after a night of drinking, Grégor learned that Grappelli used to play the violin.
 Grégor borrowed a violin and asked Grappelli to improvise over "Dinah".
 Delighted by what he heard, Grégor urged Grappelli to return to playing the violin.

 In 1930, Grégor ran into financial trouble.
 He was involved in an automobile accident that resulted in several deaths, and fled to South America to avoid arrest.
 Grégor's band reunited as a jazz ensemble under the leadership of pianist Alain Romans and saxophonist André Ekyan.
 While playing with this band, Grappelli met gypsy jazz guitarist Django Reinhardt in 1931.
 Looking for a violinist interested in jazz, he invited Grappelli to play with him in his caravan.
 Although the two played for hours that afternoon, their commitments to their respective bands prevented them from pursuing a career together.

-In 1934 they met again at Claridge's in London, England, and began a musical partnership.
+In the summer of 1934 they met again while both were engaged as members of a band led by bassist Louis Vola playing at the Hôtel Claridge on the Champs-Élysées in Paris, and began a musical partnership.
 Pierre Nourry, the secretary of the Hot Club de France, invited Reinhardt and Grappelli to form the Quintette du Hot Club de France, with Louis Vola on bass and Joseph Reinhardt and Roger Chaput on guitar.

 Also located in the Montmartre district was the artistic salon of R-26, at which Grappelli and Reinhardt performed regularly.

 The Quintette du Hot Club de France disbanded in 1939 upon the outbreak of World War II; Grappelli was in London at the time, and stayed there for the duration of the war.
 In 1940, jazz pianist George Shearing made his debut as a sideman in Grappelli's band.